logantm2/cavernus/README.md

 of the system, respectively.
 They are therefore well described quasistatically.
-The displacement ${u} = {u}({x}, t)$ of the rock from its unforced state in a domain $\Omega$ is governed by the elasticity equation, which can be written as
+The displacement ${u} = {u}({x}, t)$ of the rock from its unforced state in a $d$-dimensional domain $\Omega$ is governed by the elasticity equation, which can be written as
 $$\nabla \cdot (C : \nabla^{\mathrm{s}} {u}) = \nabla \cdot (C : \epsilon_{\mathrm{cr}}) + f^{\mathrm{b}} \text{ in } \Omega,$$
 $${u} = {g} \text{ on } \Gamma_{\mathrm{D}}$$